There are 10 links in this category.

 - Pubs and Inns of England and Wales (Alastair Sawday's Special Places to Stay)

 - Pubs with style and great food; with sustainability and provenance at the heart of what they do.
 Sleek city boozers and rural pubs with wonky walls and horse brasses above the bar.
-Chosen for their individuality, good cheer and friendly welcome. » Buy the book
+Chosen for their individuality, good cheer and friendly welcome.
+This well-loved Sawday's pubs guide gives you all the information you need: pub opening times; pub prices; directions and phone numbers to make a booking at pubs across England & Wales. » Buy the book

 - Eating Out in Pubs Guide 2013 (Michelin Pub Guides)